GoogleCloudPlatform/community/tutorials/streaming-vr-content-from-a-virtual-workstation-using-nvidia-cloudxr/index.md

 ![image](https://storage.googleapis.com/gcp-community/tutorials/streaming-vr-content-from-a-virtual-workstation-using-nvidia-cloudxr/headset-connected.png)

 The default CloudXR environment appears in your HMD display.
-You can preview this display on your virtual workstation by right-clicking the SteamVR icon on
+You can preview this display on your virtual workstation by right-clicking the
-the taskbar and selecting Display VR View:
+SteamVR icon on the taskbar and selecting **Display VR View**:

 ![image](https://storage.googleapis.com/gcp-community/tutorials/streaming-vr-content-from-a-virtual-workstation-using-nvidia-cloudxr/display-vr-view.png)